nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-08-16-what-to-do-when-you-dont-have-a-working-computer/index.md

 ---
+title: What to do when you dont have a working computer!
+date: 2008-08-16
+author: MrHinsh
 id: "208"
-title: "What to do when you dont have a working computer!"
-date: "2008-08-16"
-categories:
-  - "upgrade-and-maintenance"
-tags:
-  - "answers"
-  - "visual-studio"
-  - "vs2005"
-  - "vs2008"
-  - "windows-mobile-6"
-coverImage: "metro-visual-studio-2005-128-link-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "what-to-do-when-you-dont-have-a-working-computer"
+slug: what-to-do-when-you-dont-have-a-working-computer
 aliases:
 - /blog/what-to-do-when-you-dont-have-a-working-computer
+tags:
+- answers
+- visual-studio
+- vs2005
+- vs2008
+- windows-mobile-6
+categories:
+- upgrade-and-maintenance
+coverImage: metro-visual-studio-2005-128-link-1-1.png

 ---

 I have a little problem...I don't have a computer at home at the moment :( So I am writing this post from my Pocket PC using Diarist 2.
 I will come back to that, but first...